paklog/shipment-transportation/docs/architecture/application-services.md

-# Application Services & Hexagonal Architecture
+# Application Services

-The application services represent the use cases of our system.
-They form the core of our Hexagonal (or Ports and Adapters) Architecture.
-This layer acts as an intermediary between the outside world (e.g., web controllers, event consumers) and the rich business logic encapsulated within our domain model.
+Application services implement use cases.
+They coordinate aggregates, enforce transactional rules, and keep the domain core safely behind ports defined by Hexagonal Architecture.

+## Overview

+- Expose operations that the outside world can invoke, such as creating loads or reacting to events.
+- Delegate business rules to aggregates and value objects; services orchestrate rather than decide.
+- Depend on interfaces only, supporting technology-neutral composition.

-## Architectural Analysis
+## Core Responsibilities

-- **Orchestration, Not Logic:** Application services do not contain business logic themselves.
-Instead, they orchestrate the domain objects.
-A typical flow involves loading an aggregate from a repository, calling methods on that aggregate to perform a business action, and saving the result back to the repository.

-- **Dependency Inversion:** The services depend on **interfaces** (ports), not on concrete implementations.
-For example, `LoadApplicationService` depends on the `ILoadRepository` interface, not on the `LoadMongoRepository` class.
-This decouples our application core from external technologies like MongoDB or a specific carrier's API, allowing us to swap them out with minimal impact.

-- **Ports and Adapters:**
+- **Use-case Orchestration:** Load aggregates from repositories, call domain methods, persist changes, and publish events.
+- **Transactional Control:** Determine the scope of a unit of work while keeping domain logic inside aggregates.
+- **Validation Gateway:** Perform cross-aggregate checks (existence, permissions) before invoking domain behaviour.

+## Ports and Adapters

-    - **Inbound Ports:** The application services themselves are the primary inbound port, exposing the application's capabilities to the outside world.
-They are called by adapters like REST controllers or Kafka consumers.
+- **Inbound Ports:** Application services themselves form the inbound ports; adapters such as REST controllers or message consumers call them.
-    - **Outbound Ports:** The repository and adapter interfaces (`ILoadRepository`, `ShipmentRepository`, `ICarrierAdapter`) are the outbound ports.
-They define the contracts for how the application communicates with external systems (the database, carrier APIs, etc.).
-The concrete implementations of these ports reside in the infrastructure layer.
+- **Outbound Ports:** Repository and integration interfaces (`ILoadRepository`, `ShipmentRepository`, `ICarrierAdapter`) abstract persistence and external systems.
+- **Dependency Inversion:** Concrete adapters live in the infrastructure layer and implement the outbound ports, enabling swap-friendly technology choices.

+## Collaboration Flow

+1. A driving adapter (for example, `LoadController`) validates input and invokes the relevant application service method.
+2. The service loads the required aggregate via its repository port and performs intent-driven operations on the aggregate.
+3. After the aggregate enforces its invariants, the service saves it and coordinates further actions such as rating, tendering, or emitting domain events.

-## Class Diagram
+## Diagram

-This diagram illustrates the separation of concerns.
-The `LoadApplicationService` sits in the middle, depending only on abstractions (ports).
-The `LoadController` (an inbound adapter) calls the service, and the service uses the ports, which are implemented by outbound adapters like `LoadMongoRepository` and `FedExAdapter`.

 ```mermaid
 classDiagram